webfactory/test-doctrine-postload-event-loading-reference/README.md

 bin/load-entity-by-reference-and-access-proprty 1 # Will the output contain: "PostLoad EventListener called"?
 ```

+This repository is there to change the implementation around (upgrade/downgrade Doctrine versions, change the
+configuration in [`EntityManagerFactory`](./src/EntityManagerFactory.php), use different kinds of properties in the
+Test entity) and test how initialisation/PostLoad event behaviour changes.

 ## Explanation

 When loading an entity by reference, whether the object will be initialised on a method call or property access depends